duydang2311/base-alt-rp/README.md

 ## Usage

-Create a mysql connection and database with the following informations at [mysql.inc](https://github.com/duydang2311/base-alt-rp/blob/master/modules/mysql/mysql.inc)
+Create a mysql connection which has the same password as [mysql.inc](https://github.com/duydang2311/base-alt-rp/blob/master/modules/mysql/mysql.inc#L31)

-Then, imports the item's database (item.sql).
+Then, imports the item's database (item.sql), this should create a database and item table with all the data.

 ## Information